-And this is exactly what you can’t “invent” a good library or framework.
+And this is exactly why you can’t “invent” a good library or framework.
 Almost all of the very successful tools we use today came from real world projects where the tool we love was extracted from real internal use cases.

 Rails is a great example of this.
 DHH (author of Rails) didn’t just wake up one day and say “OOPS!
 Time to make the models/, controllers/ and views/ directories!”.

 Nope.
 He developed Basecamp (a real product) and certain patterns emerged, and those patterns were generalized, then lifted out of Basecamp into Rails.
 This exact process still goes on today and it’s IMO the sole reason why Rails continues to be so successful.

 It’s a perfect storm of very well tested (read: not theory crafted) abstractions, combined with a programming language that allows you to write visually appealing code.
 It’s also why almost all of the “Rails but in XYZ language” frameworks fail.
 They are skipping key components of the abstraction chain and think they can just duplicate what Rails does.